prak112/Image-Barter-Bazaar/README.md

 </br>
 <hr>

+# Project Setup
+- Please refer to the [Guidebook](GUIDE.md) for steps to setup the development environment and execute the project.

 # Background
 The aim of the project is to build a functional E-commerce platform without a payment gateway.
 The tech stack I will be using are mentioned in [Tools](#tools).
 The project being a skills demonstration for Full-Stack Development will have  browsing functionality and a barter-exchange checkout.